-Sorry to be so harsh, but strategic planning in higher education borders on the absurd.
+Sorry to be so harsh, but strategic planning in higher education frequently borders on the absurd.
 I’ve been witness to my share.
-More often than not, the participants in the process – of which there are many because we wouldn’t want to leave anyone out – agree to do what they’ve always done, but more of it.
-It’s not actually strategic planning at all – it’s cheerleading and goal setting.
+More often than not, the many participants in the process (we wouldn’t want to leave anyone out, no matter ill-suited they are to contributing) – agree to do what they’ve always done, but to do more of it.
+Faster.
+It’s not actually strategic planning at all – it’s cheer-leading and goal setting.

 “There’s a basic problem with trying to get universities to compete with one another: most of them are structurally incapable of following any coherent competitive strategy at all.

 Michael Porter posited that there were basically three generic types of competitive strategies.
 Those competing on a broad scale could compete on cost (e.g., WalMart), or they could compete on product differentiation that allows them to charge a premium (e.g., Apple, Mercedes-Benz).
 A third option is to limit oneself to a particular niche and compete in a very small market (e.g., Porter Airlines, which only tries to serve a few destinations).

 Universities have a hard time restricting themselves to niches, as breadth is one of the things that distinguishes universities as an institutional type.
 Competing on cost is also extremely difficult for them to do.
 That’s not just because of their well-known tendency to conflate quality and expenditures; it’s because low-cost (and hence low-margin) strategies tend to work through expanding production and becoming a high-volume producer.
 Needless to say, exorbitant physical infrastructure costs make this an unviable strategy for all physically-based universities (though distance and e-learning providers can obviously make it work).